Big Sur Coast Highway: Later closures

-Big Sur coast looking south from Lucia, California.
-Photo is near the mid-2025 road closure and turn-around on CA-1.
+Regent's Slide as seen from the south in January 2026, after the Coast Highway fully reopened.

 During the wet winter of 2022-23, the highway was closed multiple times beginning on December 31, 2022, due to slides and washouts.
 Caltrans determined that the roadway was not safe at multiple locations due to damage and the unpredictability of the new failures.
 A significant slide 1 mile south of Ragged Point covered both lanes of travel.
 The highway became impassible and CalTrans closed the road in the south near the Elephant seal viewing area at Piedras Blancas beach in San Simeon, California.
 They initially closed the road 65 miles to the north at Palo Colorado Rd. in Monterey County, although they later moved the northern closure south as conditions permitted.
 They expect the highway to remain closed for several weeks to months.
 On January 8, 2023, the road was closed at Paul's Slide near the county border, with two additional slides closing further sections of the road in February 2024.
-As of October 2024, the road remains closed with reopening not expected until 2025 at the earliest.
+As of October 2024, the road remained closed with reopening not expected until 2025 at the earliest.
+The final 7 mi section of highway near Regent's Slide would not reopen until January 2026.